11 Global Companies in Travel that Take Sustainability Seriously

 Sabi Sabi Private Game Reserve has provided a safari experience for visitors from around the world since 1979.
 Situated in Greater Kruger National Park, the reserve is a wildlife oasis where guests can observe lions, buffalos, cheetahs, rhinos, elephants, and over 200 other species.
 Photographing the big five is a given.

 Guests here enjoy on and off-road experiences led by qualified rangers and trackers in safari vehicles.
-Because Sabi Sabi reserve sits in a hotspot of biodiversity, they have a higher responsibility to protect the habitat and the ecosystem.
+Because the Sabi Sabi reserve sits in a hotspot of biodiversity, they have a higher responsibility to protect the habitat and the ecosystem.

 Sabi Sabi starts their conservation practices with their guide and ranger training.
 They endure intense training of very high standards that includes learning about the orientation and geography of the reserve, animal and plant identification, and principles of ecology.
-The reserve sees their rangers as environmental educators.
+The reserve sees its rangers as environmental educators.

 Finally, the reserve puts a hard focus on protecting its wildlife with a committed and coordinated anti-poaching unit.
 The Sabi Sabi Reserve continues to be a leader in wildlife management and conservation in South Africa and beyond.